Is Starbucks Gluten-Free? 90+ Menu Options (2023)

 - Iced Caramel Brulée Latte

-- Starbucks Sugar Cookie Almondmilk (2022 holiday sparkles did not contain gluten)
+- Sugar Cookie Almondmilk Latte (2023 holiday sparkles do not contain gluten ingredients)

 - Peppermint Hot Chocolate